dtzWill/wdtz/content/pages/proj/vmkit.rst

-`VMKit`_ is a :abbr:`VM (Virtual Machine)` substrate built on LLVM with functional Java VM and has been used for CLI, Python, and R.  For improved compatibility and to learn the inner workings of a a language runtime, I ported VMKit to optionally be built with OpenJDK instead of GNU Classpath.
+`VMKit`_ is a :abbr:`VM (Virtual Machine)` substrate built on LLVM with functional Java VM and has been used for CLI, Python, and R.  For improved compatibility and to learn the inner workings of a language runtime, I ported VMKit to optionally be built with OpenJDK instead of GNU Classpath.

 Status